I’m a HUGE fan of gyros! Salty, garlicy goodness contrasted with the cool cucumber sauce and fresh tomatoes. So satisfying, so flavorful, so good!

 Those of you that have been hanging around here for a while know that I like to try to make things as easy and simple as possible.
 Some may call it lazy.
 I call it efficient.
 Or lazy…whatever!
 Traditional gyros are made with lamb that is ground, spiced, made into a loaf, cooked, and sliced very thin.
 Although super delicious, I don’t have time to go to all that trouble on a typical day.
 I’m not even sure I would go to all that trouble even when I did have time.

-You could also skip the flat bread and serve it as a deconstructed gyro salad.
+If you don’t do grains, you could also skip the flat bread and serve it as a deconstructed gyro salad.
 It’s super delicious that way as well.
-This picture below still has flat bread, but you could totally omit it and it would still be awesome!
+Top a salad with cucumbers, tomatoes, spiced ground beef, and cucumber-yogurt sauce.

-I think you’ll really like this one.
+I think you’ll really like these ground beef gyros.
 Easy, satisfying, delicious, and out of the norm for your typical weeknight fare.
 I also love that it’s made with ground beef, which means it’s much more economical than traditional lamb.

 Make sure you eat this before the summer is over so you can take advantage of the fresh seasonal tomatoes and cucumbers!
 Enjoy!

 - Cucumber Sauce

 - 1 cup organic thick yogurt or sour cream(storebought or Homemade)

 - 1 clove minced garlic